stumburs/mark/README.md

 ### Ignored Users

-You can add users to `ignore.txt`.
+You can add users to `ignoredusers.txt`.
 Messages from these users will not be used for training, and the bot will not respond to them.

 ### URL Filtering